Brief details of the current therapists and their particular areas of expertise are given below:

 Champika is a registered Traditional Ayurvedic practitioner of the Sri Lankan Ayurvedic Medical Council and Complementary Medical Association UK.
 She has over 12 years clinical experience, she undertook post graduate studies in applied psychology at university of Portsmouth and her aim is to provide guidance to maintain good physical health, inner balance and personal well being according to Ayurvedic principles.
 Her treatments range from being prescribed traditional plant formulas, dietary advice according to your constitution, Aurvedic massage, various steam and detoxification therapies (Panchakarma) that bring relief to modern day conditions.
 She runs a very successful busy practice in Wimbledon.

-For Chinese deep tissue and sports/ medical massage (tuina)
+For Chinese Acupuncture, Herbal Medicine, deep tissue and sports/ medical massage (tuina)

 Dan graduated from the University of Westminster, London with a Bachelors Degree (Hons) in Traditional Chinese Medicine: Acupuncture in 2008.
 He decided to complement his acupuncture skills with Chinese medical massage (tuina) and completed the tuina diploma course at the Shulan College of Chinese Medicine in Manchester.

-To become a more complete practitioner and as such be able to help his patients more efficiently he enrolled in the diploma course of Chinese herbal medicine (ATCM recognized) at Shulan College of Chinese Medicine.
-At the moment he is able to prescribe herbal medicine under supervision and will be a fully qualified herbalist in 2016.
+To become a more complete practitioner and as such be able to help his patients more efficiently he enrolled in the diploma course of Chinese herbal medicine (ATCM recognized) at Shulan College of Chinese Medicine and qualified 2016.